curtispuetz/pypp-docs/docs/lang_features/functions.md

 ## Declaration

-This was mentioned elsewhere, but mentioning it again:
+This was mentioned elsewhere, but again:
 - Function parameters that are [primitive types](types/primitive_types.md) are always pass-by-value.
 - Function parameters that are non-primitive types are pass-by-reference by default, and can be made pass-by-value with `Valu()`.
 - Functions are return-by-value by default, and can be made return-by-reference with `Ref()` for non-primtive types